• India CSR Awards 2026

 “Based on natural resources and growth of mustards as a cash crop in the region, we explored the possibility and planned for the technology transfer and promotion of beekeeping here in Bharatpur.
 The survey and exploring the feasibility began in the year 1990-91 with the help of scientists of Khadi Industries and Training Centre of Pune.”, he said.

-Agriculture has always been and continues to be the main source of livelihood for majority of the population.
+Agriculture has always been and continues to be the main source of livelihood for the majority of the population.
 Its growth is essential for self-reliance, ensuring food and nutritional security, poverty alleviation and improving quality of life.

-Lupin Foundation has now its own Trade Mark of Honey called MADHVI HONEY which has been registered in January 2008.
+Lupin Foundation now has its own trademark of Honey called MADHVI HONEY, which has been registered in January 2008.
 A Shahad Cluster Vikas Sansthan with office in Bharatpur has been established for the sale of honey and to provide beekeeping equipment at subsidized rates.

-“180 Beekeepers have been registered as members of National Bee Board.
+“180 Beekeepers have been registered as members of the National Bee Board.
 We have encouraged two young entrepreneurs to establish Honey Processing Plants in Bharatpur district to facilitate marketing.”, added Sitaram Gupta.

 Inspired by Bharatpur, beekeepers of neighbouring states also migrate to Bharatpur to setup bee colonies.
 Beekeeping has proved to be one such agro-based economic activity which fulfils the philosophy of Gandhiji’s model of rural economic development.
 A significant impact was that family members ceased to partition the land they own signalling a very strong sign of social bonding.